 The front page is really a navigation tool to direct visitors to the key areas of your website.
 Treat it a bit like a front cover of a magazine.
 It makes people want to look inside.
 It should also highlight the best things people will find on your site.

 Main elements are:

 - A top navigation menu – that links to main pages or sections or your site

-- A headline – a tag line or brief summary of you business so people immediately know what you are about.
+- A headline – a tagline or brief summary of your business so people immediately know what you are about.

 - Navigation sections – these may be excerpts from your latest blog articles and links to them or links to products or articles that make interest your readers.

 - Images that represent your business and its aims.